Back to blog

-Hard-won lessons from publishing across two npm scopes — monorepo trade-offs, versioning, CI/CD, the GeoKit pipeline architecture, and download numbers that surprised me.
+Hard-won lessons from publishing across three npm scopes: monorepo trade-offs, versioning, CI/CD, MCP servers, and the download numbers that surprised me.

 Gagan Deep Singh